Innu: Davis Inlet, Labrador

 In the 1999 study of Innu communities in Labrador, Survival International concluded that government policies violated contemporary international law in human rights, and drew parallels with the treatment of Tibetans by the People's Republic of China.
-According to the study, from 1990 to 1997, the Innu community of Davis Inlet had a suicide rate more than twelve times the Canadian average, and well over three times the rate often observed in isolated northern villages.
+The study described the Innu as suffering the highest suicide rate in the world.

 By 2000, the Innu island community of Davis Inlet asked the Canadian government to assist with a local addiction public health crisis.
 At their request, the community was relocated to a nearby mainland site, now known as Natuashish.
 At the same time, the Canadian government created the Natuashish and Sheshatshiu band councils under the Indian Act.

 Kawawachikamach, Quebec

-Naskapi Nation of Kawawachikamach, Quebec, signed a comprehensive land claims settlement, the Northeastern Quebec Agreement; they did so in 1978.
-As a consequence, the Naskapi of Kawawachikamach are no longer subject to certain provisions of the Indian Act.
-All the Innu communities of Quebec are still subject to the Act.
+Having been excluded from the agreement in principle that led to the James Bay and Northern Quebec Agreement of 1975, the Naskapi Nation of Kawawachikamach negotiated a separate comprehensive land claims settlement, the Northeastern Quebec Agreement, in 1978.
+It provided the Naskapi with self-government concessions and $9 million over 20 years in exchange for development rights.
+As a consequence, the Naskapi of Kawawachikamach are no longer subject to certain provisions of the Indian Act; the Innu communities of Quebec remain subject to the Act.